awpenn/id_db/docs/setup_jupyter_docker.md

 - followed instructions at: http://tljh.jupyter.org/en/latest/contributing/dev-setup.html
     - if error about sth. like cgroup and mount failure, stop and restart the def machine

-- had to install python-conda(?) with pip3
+- had to install python-conda(?) with pip3 //otherwise, need sufficient RAM (test with 8G Droplet worked)

 - add user as admin, then the first time the user logs in, they'll set the password
 - setup id_db repo: